Decoupling a monolithic PHP application: a practical example

 High-level plan

-In real-world applications, even if we conceptually understand the required changes, there is a lot of code and effort required to separate them.
+In real-world applications, even if we conceptually understand the required changes, there is a lot of code and effort required to separate them, especially when considering translation management system for multiple languages.
 So, we have to make the process iterative and predictable.
 For that purpose, we will introduce preliminary steps.
 One of them is turning our monolith into a modular monolith.

 So, let’s introduce the definition of a module.
 We will call a part of our code a module when it follows two rules: